JWKennington/sgn-ts/docs/user-guide/sources_tutorial.md

 ## SegmentSource

 The `SegmentSource` produces non-gap buffers for specified time segments and gap buffers elsewhere.
+The enhanced version now supports custom values for each segment.
 This is useful when you want to:

 - Simulate data that's only available during specific time periods
 - Create windowed segments of data for processing
+- Generate test signals with different values for different time windows

 ### Basic Usage